RyanRFrechette/ad-setup/README.md

 <img src="https://i.imgur.com/UZliaOP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this post, we'll discuss the process of configuring and managing a domain controller and a client machine in a Windows-based environment.
-This includes the essential tasks of setting up the Windows Defender Firewall with Advanced Security settings to ensure proper communication between the machines, and installing Active Directory Certificate Services on the domain controller to manage users, permissions, and other domain-related settings.
+In this post, we'll discuss the process of configuring and managing a domain controller and a client machine in a WindowsThe process begins by setting up and configuring the Windows Defender Firewall with Advanced Security on the server.
+This includes enabling the Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In) inbound rules to allow for successful pinging between the server and clients.
+After completing these configurations, you can proceed to install Active Directory Certificate Services on the server through the Server Manager.
+This will enable the server to be promoted as a domain controller for a new forest, with the root domain name set as "mydomain.com" and a strong password.
 </p>
 <br />